Chittagong Hill Tracts conflict: Government reaction

 A map of the Chittagong Hill Tracts.

 At the outbreak of the insurgency, the government of Bangladesh deployed the army to begin counter-insurgency operations.
 The then-president Ziaur Rahman created the Chittagong Hill Tracts Development Board under an army general to address the socio-economic needs of the region, but the entity proved unpopular and became a source of antagonism and mistrust amongst the native people against the government.
 The government struggled to address the long-standing issue of the displacement of people, numbering an estimated 100,000 caused by the construction of the Kaptai Dam in 1962.
 Displaced people did not receive compensation and more than 40,000 Chakma people had fled to India.
 In the 1980s, the government began settling Bengalis in the region, causing the eviction of many natives and a significant alteration of demographics.
 Having constituted only 11.6% of the regional population in 1974, the number of Bengalis grew by 1991 to constitute 48.5% of the regional population.

 In 1989, the government of President Hossain Mohammad Ershad passed the District Council Act, creating three tiers of local government councils to devolve powers and responsibilities to the representatives of the native peoples; the councils were rejected and opposed by PCJSS.

 Persecution

 The persecution of the indigenous tribes of the Chittagong Hill Tracts, including the Chakma, Marma, Tripura and others, who are mainly Buddhists, has been described as genocidal.
 There are also accusations of Chakmas being forced to leave their religion, many of them children who have been abducted for this purpose.
-The government encouraged and sponsored massive settlement of Bangladeshis in the region, which reduced the indigenous proportion of the population from 98 percent in 1971 to fifty percent by 2000.
+The government encouraged and sponsored massive settlement of Bangladeshis in the region, which reduced the indigenous proportion of the population from 98 per cent in 1971 to fifty per cent by 2000.
 During this conflict, which officially ended in 1997, and during the subsequent period, a large number of human rights violations against the indigenous peoples were reported, with violence against indigenous women being particularly extreme.